CDR and WAND Parent Champions FAQs

 - Be clear to people when you’ve got your ‘PC hat’ on and when you do not.

-- Remember the limits of your role and always refer the person to the THRIVE helpline or other services for wider support.
+- Remember the limits of your role and always refer the person to the THRIVE Wandsworth helpline or other services for wider support.

 - Do not hand out your mobile number or share social media.
-Asks friends to bear this in mind and not to hand out your contact details to others.
+Ask friends to bear this in mind and not to hand out your contact details to others.

 - Check out our Top Ten Tips for Setting Boundaries on how to say 'no' sometimes.

 Q. What if someone wants a WAND card who doesn’t yet receive DLA or is waiting for their application to be assessed

-- Explain that they are welcome to join the Disabled Children’s Register and to receive our newsletter and other communications.
+- Explain that they are welcome to join the Children with Disabilities Register and to receive our newsletter and other communications.

 - If they haven’t applied for DLA but you think they should qualify for DLA because their child’s needs are complex, you can refer them to Contact to do an assessment and help them complete a DLA form.
 Having DLA can open up other benefits such as Carers Allowance which may help them financially, so it is well worth getting.

 - Once they receive a letter from DLA confirming receipt at middle or upper rate, they can apply to us for the WAND card.

 - Supporting letter for those without DLA: Contact can also write a letter of support as an interim until the DLA letter arrives if they consider a child qualifies for a WAND card.
 Also, their GP or SENCO can write us a letter, as can a consultant treating them.
 However we cannot accept copies of hospital reports or statements as evidence unless they are addressed specifically to us with regard to the WAND card.